Open Neural Tube Defects (ONTDs) in Children

 The types of neural tube defects include:

 - Encephalocele.
 This is a very rare condition.
 With this defect, the brain or its coverings poke through the skull.
 This can occur anywhere from the forehead to the lower back of the skull.
 But it may also occur in the front of the skull, near the nose and sinuses.
 In most cases, a child may need multiple surgeries after birth.
+Some encephaloceles are very large.
+These are not able to be repaired without causing serious nervous system problems.

 What causes open neural tube defects in a child?